 Turn your hair into a mesmerizing three-dimensional wonder with this look.
 The longer the hair; the better.
 The concept goes around volume and layering, so you might need some styling products and pins to keep it together.

 There are days when you just want to put oversized sunglasses on and hide from the world.
-This pull through braid is just what you need to get that extra hint of energy.
+This easy pull through braid is just what you need to get that extra hint of energy.
 It doesn’t stand out much but it certainly is a better alternative to uncombed hair.

 An easy braid for the city inspired by the countryside.
 Notice how the braiding technique is used here as a way to play with volume – the dimensional braid on the flat layer of sleek strands.
 Lucky you!

 Yes, it’s okay to flat iron you hair and then decide that you’ll go for a cute braid.
 When making ponytails for a pull through plait, you need sleek hair or it will get knotted and tangled with those thin elastics.